 Getting the Right Medicine

-All hospitals have a process to make sure you get the right medicines.
+All hospitals have a process in place to make sure you get the right medicines.
 A mistake could cause a problem for you.
-This is the order of the steps in the process:
+The process is as follows:

-- Your doctor writes an order for medicine for you in your medical record.
+- Your doctor writes an order in your medical record for your medicine.
 This prescription goes to the hospital pharmacy.